Most people can’t remember the things that will make them money, get them a great job, capture the attention of the girl, give a presentation….

 Association means to make mental connections between ideas, or in this case, between something you want to remember and what you can already easily remember.

-KEY STRATEGY: Associations are formed by linking together, the things you wish to remember into a story, and then “labelling” your story with something you already know.
+KEY STRATEGY: Associations are formed by linking together, the things you wish to remember into a story, and then “labeling” your story with something you already know.

 The story should be meaningful to you to help you easily remember it.
 I like to form a totally ridiculous or illogical story; such stories are also easier to remember.